GoodarzMehr/carla/Docs/start_quickstart.md

 </p>
 </div>

 This repository contains multiple versions of CARLA.
-You will find options to download the __current release__ with all the most recent fixes and features, __previous releases__ and a __nightly build__ with all the developmental fixes and features (the nightly build may be unstable, use it with caution).
+You will find options to download the __current release__ with all the most recent fixes and features.
+You can also find __previous releases__ of CARLA for legacy installations.
+The __nightly build__ contains developmental fixes and features that have been merged into the `ue4-dev` branch (the nightly build may be unstable, use it with caution).

 The package is a compressed file named with the version number.
 Download and extract the archive in a convenient location (e.g. the `home` or `Documents` directory).